wafaajaunnoo/AntsInMyCode/problem-formulation.md

 2. The salesman should arrive at each city within the specified time window.
 3. The salesman must minimize both the total distance travelled and the time window violations.
 4. The pheromone levels are dynamically updated.
-5. The salesperson must return to the starting city after visiting all cities.
+5. The salesperson must return to the initial city after visiting all cities.

 ### 2.2.2 Objectives
 One of the core tenets of the philosophy of the TSP is that there is no single, perfect solution to any problem.
 The **objective function** of the TSP is to minimize the total distance travelled and time window violations, and to form a Hamiltonian Cycle while satisfying all constraints.